-We confirm that during the reporting period, binary exclusions were applied to exclude the particular areas of investment related to UN Global Compact, Controversial Weapons, Tobacco Manufacturing and Thermal Coal.
+We confirm that during the reporting period, binary exclusions are applied to exclude the particular areas of investment related to UN Global Compact, Controversial Weapons, Tobacco Manufacturing and Thermal Coal.
 These screening criteria apply in a binding manner and there are no holdings in the fund that fail the agreed criteria.
 Our proprietary ESG House Score, developed by our central sustainability team in collaboration with the Quantitative investment team, is used to identify companies with potentially high or poorly managed ESG risks.
 The score is calculated by combining a variety of data inputs within a proprietary framework in which different ESG factors are weighted according to how material they are for each sector.
 We confirm that during the reporting period the Fund excluded companies with the highest ESG risks, as identified by the ESG House Score.
-This is implemented by excluding the bottom 20% of issuers with an ESG House Score that are in the benchmark.
+This is implemented by excluding at least the bottom 10% of issuers with an ESG House Score that are in the benchmark.
+Application of the binary exclusions and the ESG House-based exclusions resulted in at least 20% of the Fund's investment universe being excluded as at 30 Sept 2024.